-How to Show All Fields in Your Confirmation Message
+Showing All Fields in Your Confirmation Message

 Would you like to show all of your completed form fields inside your confirmation message?
+WPForms includes an Entry Preview field that lets users view their entry before it’s submitted.
+However, the Entry Preview does not currently display any images uploaded in the submission.

 Create the form and add the fields so that we can show all fields in the confirmation message.

-Adding the PHP code to your site
+Adding the PHP Code to Your Site

-Now it’s time to add our code snippet.
+Now, it’s time to add our code snippet.
 For help with how and where to add your code snippets to your site, please review this tutorial.

 /**